SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

 >
 > An Azure subscription can be attached to any number of container types.

-### View & Edit billing properties of Standard Container Type
+### View & Edit billing properties of Standard container type

-You can view properties of a ContainerType and associated billing properties by using one of the two PowerShell cmdlets:
+You can view properties of a container type and associated billing properties by using one of the two PowerShell cmdlets:

 1. To see all container types and billing properties except associated region: